Steamtown, U.S.A.: Steamtown in Vermont

 When asked by McManus to describe the value of the Steamtown collection, Jim Boyd, editor of Railfan magazine said, "Everything there is no longer obtainable anywhere, whether it is the "Big Boy" Union Pacific No. 4012 or the Rahway Valley No. 15, a nice-sized locomotive any museum would give a right arm for.
 Most of the other large collections do not have any serviceable equipment."
-McManus closed his argument for the relocation of Steamtown by pointing out, "What is at stake is more than tourism and jobs.
+McManus closed his argument for moving Steamtown: "What is at stake is more than tourism and jobs.
 It is a significant part of America's past before the welder's torch is turned on the likes of the 1877 'Prince of Liege', the rare Union Pacific diamond stack, etc. The steel alone is worth $3 million."

 In June 1983, McManus wrote about Steamtown again, this time announcing that Scranton had taken his suggestion.
-He said that other cities in contention for the relocation were Springfield, Massachusetts, and Willimantic, Connecticut.
+He said that other cities in contention were Springfield, Massachusetts, and Willimantic, Connecticut.
 "But on May 24, Scranton signed a contract to get it, pledging to raise $2 million to cover the cost of moving 40 ancient steam engines and 60 cars, few of which are operable, and to create a museum."
 Steamtown sponsored its last Vermont excursion on October 23, 1983, using Canadian Pacific 1246 to pull a "dozen or so cars" on a 100 mi round trip from Riverside station to Ludlow, Vermont.